 Like writing in any other genre, a paper in analytical linguistics has a precise, formalized style that readers expect it to follow.
 Following the expected formula is an important aid for readers, who are faced with the formidable task of coming to terms with complex reasoning based on unfamiliar data.
 Understanding the mechanics of a paper that does this successfully is essential to good academic writing.
-Most crucially, authors need to keep in mind that a paper is an argument constructed around an argumentative thesis, and it must carefully lay out that thesis and present the supporting evidence for it in a logically-sequenced progression of arguments, usually organized into numbered subsections.
+Most crucially, authors need to keep in mind that a paper is an argument constructed around a substantive falsifiable thesis, and it must carefully lay out that thesis and present the supporting evidence for it in a logically-sequenced progression of arguments, usually organized into numbered subsections.

 This is typically done in a fairly mechanical fashion, beginning with an introduction (discussed in §1 below), moving on to the body of the paper which presents the argumentation (§2), and then summarizing and expanding on the implications of the findings in a conclusion (§3).